4d/docs/website/translated_docs/de/FormObjects/listbox_overview.md

     - [Selected Items](properties_DataSource.md#selected-items) is a collection of selected items
     - [Current item position](properties_DataSource.md#current-item-position) returns the position of the selected element or entity.

 - **Array list box**: The `LISTBOX SELECT ROW` command can be used to select one or more rows of the list box by programming.
 The [variable linked to the List box object](properties_Object.md#variable-or-expression) is used to get, set or store selections of object rows.
 This variable corresponds to a Boolean array that is automatically created and maintained by 4D.
+This variable corresponds to a Boolean array that is automatically created and maintained by 4D.
 The size of this array is determined by the size of the list box: it contains the same number of elements as the smallest array linked to the columns.
 Each element of this array contains `True` if the corresponding line is selected and `False` otherwise.
 4D updates the contents of this array depending on user actions.
 Inversely, you can change the value of array elements to change the selection in the list box.
 On the other hand, you can neither insert nor delete rows in this array; you cannot retype rows either.
 The `Count in array` command can be used to find out the number of selected lines.
 For example, this method allows inverting the selection of the first row of the (array type) list box:
 ```4d
  ARRAY BOOLEAN(tBListBox;10)
   //tBListBox is the name of the list box variable in the form